yesodweb/shakespeare/README.md

 * The HtmlContent type helps you solve the string problem in the escaping of HTML entities.

-So let's look at the actually datatype of Hamlet:
+So let's look at the actual datatype of Hamlet:

     type Iteratee val seed m = seed -> val -> m (Either seed seed)